 I just kept adding and gluing the branches until it was completely full…

-Then I just wrapped a bit of that grapevine wire (pictured above) around the wreath and used that to hang the wreath over our cabinet door.
+Then I just wrapped a bit of my grapevine wire around the wreath and used that to hang the wreath over our cabinet door.
 I just covered the grapevine wire with the plaid ribbon.
 Simple!

 And I love how full the wreath is… and it seriously looks real!